Astragalus hedysaroides L.

 Common Name: Alpine French Honeysuckle

-Easily grown in ordinary garden soil that is moist in summer[
+]..
+This species grows best in a soil that remains moist in summer[

 Plants strongly resent root disturbance and should be placed in their permanent positions as soon as possible[